brendanmurty/site/README.md

 - Update `.github/workflows/release.yml` to use your own Docker Hub repository URL
 - All files in the `content` directory **must** contain your own content instead
 - All files in the `assets` directory **must** contain your own static files instead
-- Purchase your own license to use [Mass-Driver](https://mass-driver.com/) fonts or use other fonts
+- Purchase your own license to use the [Mass-Driver IO font](https://io.mass-driver.com/) or update the CSS to use other fonts

 4. Commit and push all of these changes to your forked repository
 5. Update the Settings for your forked repository via GitHub: